opadalin/amp-23/README.md

 ## Goals

-- Design Patterns as a First Line of Defence Delivery catalogue
+- Design Patterns as a First Line of Defence Delivery Catalogue
-- Create the course “Design Patterns 201”
+- Create the course “Secure your Design Patterns”
 - Blog posts
 - OpKoKo talk
 - Competence-day presentation